pando-project/pando/README.md

 #### Integration process
 The provider integration is recommended to follow the steps below:
+1. Refer to [Build Pando server and client](#build-pando-server-and-client) to build the client CLI.
-1. Register the provider instance in Pando through client cli:
+2. Go to the `bin` directory of the repo, and register the provider instance in Pando using the client CLI:
 ```shell
 ./pando-client -a https://pando-api.kencloud.com provider register \
   --peer-id PROVIDER_PEER_ID_STR \